The Morning After Surgery:

 It bothers me when I hear an announcer on TV or radio say, “So-and-so died of cancer after a long battle.”
 This sends a negative message.
 For too long, the word cancer has been synonymous with impending death.
 However, there are many different types of cancer, and modern science and technology make remission very possible.

 This highlights the problem of lumping a vast variety of cancers together in one prognosis where as cancers can be very very different beasts.
 There are so many old beliefs about cancer that are cemented by our society deep into our psychi/brain…things like cancer kills, got to chop it out, …beliefs that are flawed because of the way medical science is now playing god”Dr Jim Vause – GP emeritus

 The word cancer should be banned from the dictionary”Brian Miller – publisher author www.lifelogs.co.nz Dunedin

-- Practice self rewards and gratitude – that we can do this is fuel for gratitude!
+- Practice self-rewards and gratitude – that we can do this and fuel gratitude

 - Practice Hope!

 - Moderate feelings of having to rush – honour resting.

 - Be reassured, others have gone before us.